roam-qgis/Roam/DEVELOPMENT.md

     `python .\src\configmanager`

 ## Building

-- from the project root run:
+- from OSGeo4W Shell cd into the project then run the below from the project root:
     ```
     scripts\setenv.bat
     .\build.bat clean
     .\build.bat build
     .\build.bat exe
     ```

+## Running Tests
+- from OSGeo4W Shell cd into the project then run `scripts\setenv.bat`
+- then again from the project root run
+    `python -m pip install -r requirements.txt`
+- now run the tests
+    `python -m pytest -q src\roam_tests`